WoutProvost/simultaneous-decision-and-response/documentation/documentation.md

 ## Footbot proximity
 This sensor accesses the foot-bot proximity sensor.
+The sensors all return a value between 0 and 1, where 0 means nothing within range and 1 means an external object is touching the sensor.
+With the show_rays option, you can see whether or not a target was partially occluded by another object in the simulation (cyan=unobstructed, purple=obstructed).
+It is possible to add uniform noise to the blobs, thus matching the characteristics of a real robot better.

 ## Footbot base ground (rot_z_only)
 This sensor accesses the foot-bot base ground sensor.